STAT198-Spring18/tiffanyDrafts/d3-scatterplot_with_gz.md

 ```

 1. Where the code previously loads in data with
 ```javascript
 d3.tsv(dataset, function(data) {
 yourtextvariablename = text.map( Object.values );
 ```
 replace that with
 ```javascript
 yourtextvariablename = createXhrRequest(bowfile, loadCompressedASCIIFile);
 ```
+This tells the code to load in the data with the two functions we defined above, instead of the built-in `d3.tsv()`.

 1. [Optional] If you want to still keep the ability to load non-gzipped files, you can utilize the url arguments and add in statements like
 ```javascript